TheTypoMaster/gray.net.au/posts/2006/08/28/FREEBIE_For_real.rst

 .. title: FREEBIE!
 For real - no I'm not kidding.
 .. slug: FREEBIE_For_real
 .. date: 2006-08-28 13:21:00 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,security
-.. category:
+.. category: James
 .. link:

 Just a very short article to link to one of the best FREE virus